Sugar Wax Cannabis Concentrate. What Is It and How to Use It?

 Most cannabis concentrates that are used for dabbing are BHO’s or butane hash oils.
 This includes shatter, wax, budder and others.
 The process for creating all of them is very similar, but with the different tweaks that give the final product its unique consistency, color, and other properties.
 The array of extracts might be confusing for some, and we are here to help you figure it out.

 One of the varieties of cannabis wax will be the point of focus in today’s article - Sugar Wax.

 Not to be confused with sugar wax used for removing hair.
 Although like all waxes they are similar in consistency, their purpose is completely different.

 What Is Sugar Wax?

 Sugar Wax is a concentrate that is very similar to shatter.
 It is created using the same extraction method.
 It also has a wide range of colors from very light yellow to almost amber.
 But the consistency and texture will be very different from shatter.
-Sugar Wax is rich and flavor and a bit easier to handle than other extracts as it is thicker.
+Sugar Wax is rich in flavor and a bit easier to handle than other extracts, as it is thicker.
 As the name suggests it will look like sugar, or more precisely wet sugar.

 How Is Sugar Wax Made?

 Sugar Wax happens to be an accidental finding.
 With various factors effecting wax, like time, condensation and others, it may turn into sugar wax through crystallization.
 Many people found this new form appealing and now manufacturers have perfected the process of intentionally producing wax with a sugary texture, often using strains that better retain water.

 The extraction is similar to that of other BHO’s but it also involves substantial agitation during the process, which results in a desirable product.